styromaniac/Sn0-Kave/README.md

 # Cam Kave
 A PHP-based gallery webapp for photos and videos taken on an Android device.

 OpenCamera is required with photos saving to the WebP format.
+It's highly recommended that "Store location data (Geotagging)" is disabled.
+It is disabled by default.

 1. Download the index.php file and move it into the DCIM folder (/storage/emulated/0/DCIM).